 The Practice Fusion EHR provides advanced electronic prescribing capabilities, including electronic prescribing of controlled substances (EPCS).*

-Practice Fusion: Using an Electronic Health Record (EHR) to meet West Virginia state mandates for certified e-prescribing for controlled substances (EPCS)
+Practice Fusion: Using an Electronic Health Record (EHR) to meet West Virginia state mandates for certified e-prescribing for controlled substances (EPCS).
+EPCS allows you to:

 - Offers a streamlined process for fast identity verification

 - Provides patient-specific formularies and Drug & Allergy interaction checks

 - Automatically receive Electronic Prior Authorizations (ePA) for prescriptions

 Start a 14-day free trial to get started.